cloudbase/rct-service/README.md

 # Client

-A Python client sample is included to showcase how to use the REST API:
+A Python client sample is included to showcase how to use the REST API.

+To enable RCT for a virtual disk:

+    python rct-client.py --auth-key swordfish \
+    --remote-vhd-path "C:\VHDS\mydisk.vhdx" \
+    --local-disk-path mydisk.raw \
+    --enable-rct \
+    --cert-path C:\path\to\cert.pem

+To disable RCT for a virtual disk:

+    python rct-client.py --auth-key swordfish \
+    --remote-vhd-path "C:\VHDS\mydisk.vhdx" \
+    --local-disk-path mydisk.raw \
+    --disable-rct \
+    --cert-path C:\path\to\cert.pem

+To download the changed sectors since a given RCT ID into a local RAW disk (useful for incremental backups):

     python rct-client.py --auth-key swordfish \
     --remote-vhd-path "C:\VHDS\mydisk.vhdx" \